 Ikeda: Furthermore, in China, once an education policy is announced, schools must immediately comply and implement it.
 Around 2010, a "curriculum review" began, and in response, classes like active learning increased.

 Morikuchi: In 2012, we decided to take a practical approach.
 Hidetoshi Kurashige, Director of the Active Learning Research Institute, first led classes in Shanghai.
-After three months of practical teaching, the response was, "We've never had lessons like this before.
+After three months of practical lessons, the response was, "We've never had classes like this.
 We definitely want to continue."
-The following year, I took over in Beijing, and since then, we've gradually upgraded the program in Shenzhen and Beijing.
+The following year, I took charge in Beijing, and since then, we've gradually upgraded the program in Shenzhen and Beijing.

 Ōkuma: The speed is astonishing.
-In Japan, even after the Ministry of Education said "We must implement active learning," some teachers still ask, "Does active learning mean just one hour of class per week?"
+In Japan, even after the Ministry of Education said "We must implement active learning," we still have teachers asking, "Does active learning just mean one hour of class per week?"
 China has this overwhelming speed where national policy can dramatically overhaul the curriculum.
 That difference is huge.

 Ikeda: What I constantly feel in China isn't just the speed, but the students' high motivation.
-A senior official from the Chinese Ministry of Education said, "What drives this country forward is a hunger for learning."
+Officials from China's Ministry of Education say, "What drives this country forward is a hunger for learning."
 That's what keeps this nation moving.
 Plus, with such a large population, the competition for survival is fierce.

 Morikuchi: Universities run classes from 8 AM until nearly 10 PM.
 Students live in dormitories and study constantly.
 Even when creating materials, they're trained to be fast and high-quality.
 Our classes were swept up in this change too.

 Morikuchi: The team I lead, "XDS" (Dentsu Inc. Experience Design Studio), doesn't work with clients' advertising or marketing departments.
-Instead, we engage with R&D and business divisions to challenge ourselves in prototyping new businesses and services.
+Instead, we challenge ourselves to prototype new businesses and services, collaborating with R&D and business divisions.

-Simply put, we're a team exploring Dentsu Inc. beyond advertising.
-This coincided perfectly with China's policy shift from 'advertising' to 'entrepreneurship,' leading to a surge in students wanting to start startups or drive innovation.
-Our approach naturally aligned with their educational needs.
+Simply put, we're a team exploring Dentsu Inc.'s business potential beyond advertising.
+This coincided perfectly with China's policy shift from "advertising" to "entrepreneurship," which saw a surge in students wanting to start startups or drive innovation.
+That's why the approach my department was pursuing fit perfectly into the curriculum.

-The content from these classes has been published in China as 'EXPERIENCE DESIGN'.
+The content of this course has been published in China as 'EXPERIENCE DESIGN'.

 Ikeda: Many Chinese universities have their own publishing houses.
-The university where Mr. Moriguchi taught approached him, proposing to turn his lecture content into a book, which led to its publication.
+The publisher affiliated with the university where Mr. Moriguchi taught proposed turning his lecture content into a book, leading to its publication.
 It has now sold 8,000 copies, which is said to be an unusually strong sales figure for a book in this genre.

 University professors often don't know how to teach startups or innovation, so this book, packed with innovation know-how, was first welcomed enthusiastically by the professors themselves.

 Morikuchi: Even within Dentsu Inc., we haven't actively promoted what our team does.
 So, ironically, Chinese universities know about "XDS" more than Dentsu Inc. employees do.
-It's not that we're not teaching it in Japan, but the result is that we're being pulled along by the Chinese people's eagerness to learn.
+It's not that we aren't teaching in Japan, but the result is that we're being pulled along by the Chinese people's eagerness to learn.

-Japan has companies like LINE, but China's success stories are numerous and massive, with a huge impact on the economy.
-There are startups known as BAT: Baidu, Alibaba, and Tencent, which are globally famous.
+Japan has companies like LINE, but China's success stories are numerous and massive, with a huge economic impact.
+There are startups known as BAT – Baidu, Alibaba, and Tencent – which are globally famous.

 Tencent, which grew to global scale, was founded by friends from their student days.
 Chinese students aspire to be the founders of the "next Tencent."
-That's why they are so eager to learn the know-how to achieve that.
-It's become a matter of real urgency.
+That's why they desperately want to learn the know-how to achieve that.
+It's truly urgent.

 Okuma: When learners are active, teachers adapt accordingly.
 I hear China also has excellent teacher evaluation methods.

 Morikuchi: We receive detailed evaluations of our classes.
-They tell us which sessions were effective, what parts were clear, what worked well, and what they'd like us to improve.
-We get all this feedback when we submit student scores.
+They clearly state which sessions were effective, what parts were easy to understand, what worked well, and specific requests for improvement.
+We received full explanations of all this feedback when submitting student scores.

-I prioritized real meetings outside of class, where I critiqued students from a director's perspective.
-This creates a team dynamic, just like work – not "teaching them," but collaborating together.
+I prioritized real meetings outside of class, where I gave students constructive criticism from a director's perspective.
+This creates a team dynamic, just like in a real job – it's not "teaching them," but working together.
 As they started proposing more and more ideas, it shifted from teaching to actual work direction.
-This, I realized, is China's active learning.
+This, I realized, is the essence of China's active learning.

 Ōkuma: So it's about becoming a team that thinks together, not just teaching.
-Rigorous evaluation is excellent, but in Japanese education, evaluation doesn't seem to translate into motivation for the next step.
+Rigorous evaluation is great, but in Japanese education, evaluation doesn't seem to fuel the next motivation.
 What's the difference?

 Ikeda: Chinese people are mentally tough, so they might be relatively accustomed to being evaluated.
 Also, since university professors in China don't have tenure, they might actually feel a sense of crisis if they aren't properly evaluated.